israelio/serverless-sns-sqs-pubsub/README.md

 sls deploy
 `
 - Following successful deployment serverless framework will show you an endpoint to the event producer, click on the endpoint in order to generate a message to sns.
+- Watch the logs on the sns event consumer using
+`
+sls logs -f eventConsumerSNS
+`
 - Watch the logs on the sqs event consumer using
 `
 sls logs -f eventConsumerSQS